 When an author wants to write their first fantasy novel for children, they’ll sometimes fall back on the books they themselves loved as kids.
 If they were Alice in Wonderland fans they might go the route of Neil Gaiman’s Coraline.
 If they were partial to The Wizard of Oz they could do as Salman Rushdie did when he wrote Haroun and the Sea of Stories.

-Betsy Bird is pointing out that Coraline has been influenced by Alice In Wonderland, which has a mythic structure underneath but weird things happen which seem random and disconnected.
+In a discussion about another book entirely, Betsy Bird happens to point out that Coraline has been influenced by Alice In Wonderland, which has a mythic structure underneath but weird things happen which seem random and disconnected.
 A girl goes ‘down a rabbit hole’ (or through a small door) into a parallel universe, not so far from home at all.
 The story is populated by eccentrics who follow their own logic.
 For critics, it is very difficult to analyse Coraline as a real child.
 Coraline eludes the adult critic – like Freud’s “Dora” and Carroll’s Alice.
 She’s often quite opaque.

-Thomas Byrne offers a much wider list of influences on Neil Gaiman’s work, noting that Gaiman is one of the contemporary authors who creates more nuanced characters:
+Thomas Byrne offers a much wider list of influences on Neil Gaiman’s work, noting that Gaiman is one of the contemporary authors who creates more nuanced characters than usual:

 If we were to take a brief look at a collection of popular children’s books from the past featuring similar themes to Gaiman’s work – supernatural creatures, magic, witches, or other unexplainable phenomenon, we might be drawn to such classics as L. Frank Baum’s The Wonderful Wizard Of Oz, Lewis Carroll’s Alice in Wonderland and Through The Looking-Glass, Lloyd Alexander’s The Black Cauldron, or C.S.
 Lewis’ The Lion, The Witch and The Wardrobe.
 All of these books are widely considered to be classic tales from previous generations, and all have elements of the supernatural, from explicit witches and wizardry to the unseen resurrection of characters.
 All of these books have villains or evil characters, and Oz’s Wicked Witch of the West is one of the most prototypical of the entire genre.
 Yet, despite the proliferation of such ‘bad guys’ in these books, they do not seem to have the depth and realism of fright of contemporary works.
 These classic stories have clear designations to show that what is happening is make believe, which diminishes the realism and impact on their readers.
 Children who read these books can more easily convince themselves that what is happening is fictional, as the parallels to the main characters as they are going through such adventures are difficult to draw.
 In essence, most of these books are examples of mild escapist fiction, where the author provides a magical world for children to live in, but from which they can easily escape.
 This view is supported by fairy tale expert Jack Zipes in his essay “Are fairy tales still useful to Children?”: “…the very act of reading a fairy tale is an uncanny experience in that it separates the reader from the restrictions of reality from the onset…”.